Edward Sharp & Sons was the largest toffee manufacturer in the world.

-Edward Sharp (1854 – 1931) was born in Maidstone, Kent, the son of a paper factory manager.
-He was educated at the local grammar school.
+Edward Sharp (1854 – 1931) was born in Maidstone, Kent.
 He was a dedicated Congregationalist.

-Sharp’s success was credited to improved methods of manufacture, careful advertising and a national increase in toffee sales during and after the First World War.
+Sharp’s success was credited to improved methods of manufacture, careful advertising and a national increase in toffee sales during and following the First World War.
 The business claimed to be the largest toffee manufacturer in the world in 1922, and Sharp was made a baronet.

-Sharp’s wife died in 1925, and to widespread surprise, he married his secretary when he was 74 years old in 1928.
-He died in 1931 and left an estate valued at £156,367.
+Sharp’s wife died in 1925, and to widespread surprise he married his secretary when he was 74 years old in 1928.
+Sharp died in 1931 and left an estate valued at £156,367.

 Sharp’s sons Herbert Edward Sharp (1879 – 1936) and Wilfred James Sharp (1880 – 1945) became joint-managing directors of the company.

-H E Sharp died in 1936 and left an estate valued at £79,943.
 W J Sharp died in 1945 and left an estate valued at £194,219.
-The grandsons of the founder became joint-managing directors.
+John Rayner Edgar Sharp (1917 – 1994) and Harold Sharp, grandsons of the founder, became joint-managing directors.

 Sugar rationing ended in 1953, and butter rationing ended in 1954.
-To cope with increasing sales, 24 hour production was introduced, and 350 men were employed on the night shift alone by 1954.
+To cope with increasing sales, 24-hour production was introduced, and 350 men were employed on the night shift alone by 1954.

+Following the post-rationing boom, an increasingly affluent society began to favour chocolate over sugar confectionery.
 Edward Sharp & Sons was acquired by Trebor, a privately-owned London confectionery manufacturer, in 1961.
 The sales forces were merged in 1968, and the company became known as Trebor Sharp.

 Trebor Sharp was acquired by Cadbury in 1989.

-Sharps toffee was discontinued in 1998.
+Sharp’s toffee was discontinued in 1998.